Vashit10/OS-LAB/readme.md

 Xv6 Operating System LAb

-The readme file is fro both assignments are provided in the submission folder.
+The readme file is for both assignments are provided in the submission folder.